chrimaeon/curriculumvitae/README.md

 ## [Back end](backend)

-Ktor Back end for the app
+Ktor Back end for the apps

 Run locally with `./gradlew :backend:run` or deploy to [Google Cloud App Engine] with `./gradlew :backend:appengineDeploy`

 For API Documentation see [backend/README.md]